VisionDepth/VisionDepth3D/README.md

 ## Acknowledgments & Credits

+**Thank You!**

-I want to express my gratitude to the amazing creators and contributors behind the depth estimation models used in this project.
-Your work has made it possible to push the boundaries of 3D rendering and video processing. 🙌
+A heartfelt thank you to all the researchers, developers, and contributors behind the incredible depth estimation models and open-source tools used in this project.
+Your dedication, innovation, and generosity have made it possible to explore the frontiers of 3D rendering and video processing.
+Your work continues to inspire and empower developers like me to build transformative, creative applications.

 ### **Supported Depth Models**
 | Model Name | Creator / Organization | Hugging Face Repository |